railsbridge-boston/railsbridge-boston/views/installfest/text_editor.markdown

 ```
 However, a pretty icon has also been created, and you can start it from the Graphical User Interface (GUI)

-Sorry we don't have instructions ready yet for Fedora, so please ask a
-TA tonight for help.
+Sorry we don't have instructions ready for Fedora, so please ask a TA for help.

 ### 2. Open your Editor